nrwl/nx/docs/node/cli/affected-dep-graph.md

 ### port

-Bind the dependecy graph server to a specific port.
+Bind the dependency graph server to a specific port.

 ### runner